How Much Does It Cost to Replace a Bathtub?

 If replacing the bathtub with a new one is out of the question due to budget concerns or space considerations, some may opt to have the existing tub covered with a flexible but permanent acrylic liner that turns the old bathtub into a whole new tub.
 Called a bath fitter, this renovation project costs about $1,400 or more, depending on the size of the original tub.

 Large-capacity bathtubs and jetted tubs often require a sturdier floor than an older tub needed.
-If reinforcing the floor system is necessary to hold the extra weight, expect to pay an average of $100 to $300 per each joist installed.
+If reinforcing the floor system is necessary to hold the extra weight, expect to pay an average of $300 to $800.
 The cost depends on how easy (or difficult) it is to access the joists, as well as the joist size.

 How Much Does It Cost to Replace a Bathtub?
 Types of Tubs